OlgaBuLL/Vue3_Cocktails/README.md

 🍹 Select the main ingredient and get the list of possible cocktails to cook
 🍹 Click on your favorite cocktail and get the ingredients that it is made of
-🍹 You can also order a random cocktail if you're not a cocktail connoisseur
+🍹 You can also get a random cocktail if you're not a cocktail connoisseur
 🍹 Routing

 <br>